-• IOWA TESTS OF BASIC SKILLS: Administered annually in grades 2 - 7.

-- SEMESTER EXAMS: Administered in January and June to grades 1-8.
-Used to determine a student's progress in major subject areas, to develop study skills, and to maintain basic skills. - COGNITIVE ABILITIES TESTS: Administered to grades 3, 5 and 7.
+- IOWA TESTS of basic skills: Administered annually in grades 2 7. - FINAL EVALUATIONS: Administered in June to grades 1-8.
+Used to determine a student's progress in major subject areas, to develop study skills, and to maintain basic skills. - COGNITIVE ABILITIES TESTS (CoGAT): Administered annually to grades 3, 5 and 7.
 Used to measure a student's general learning ability both quantitatively and qualitatively. - EPSF SCREENING: Administered to kindergarten students to determine their strengths and weaknesses in audio and visual discrimination, fine and gross motor coordination, and communication skills.

-Student Support Team (S.S.T.)
+Itinerant Support Team (I.S.T.)

-The purpose of the S.S.T. is to identify students who need academic, behavioral, communication, and/or emotional support.
+The purpose of the I.S.T. is to identify students who need academic, behavioral, communication, and/or emotional support.
 It also provides in-classroom support for students and teachers.
 It attempts to help resolve the particular needs of students through the use of these services.